SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-ingest-exam-processor.yml) describes the properties and their effects.

 #### Deployment Spec
-The default max heap size is -Xmx384m which should be fine for any environment.
+The default max heap size is -Xmx384m which is more than enough and should be fine for any environment.
+The off-heap is about 180MB so the container should have a memory limit of about 500M.
 The [Sample Kubernetes Spec](../deploy/exam-processor-service.yml) runs two replicas.